mirobili/CashDesk/README.md

 - you can add more currencies to the file (ISO 4217) BGN|1,2,5,10,20,50,100|LOCAL EUR|1,2,5,10,20,50,100,500|FOREIGN
+  format:

- # CurrencyCode|AcceptedDenemonations|LOCAL/FOREIGN(will be used to decide different withdraw strategies ;),, now it is hardcoded to BGN or not BGN )
+  CurrencyCode|AcceptedDenemonations|LOCAL/FOREIGN(will be used to decide different withdraw strategies ;),, now it is hardcoded to BGN or not BGN )

 ### Usage